Sovereign AI for America: Why the Pentagon and Fortune 500 Need On-Prem Intelligence

 The Defense Innovation Unit and the Chief Digital and Artificial Intelligence Office (CDAO) have spent billions trying to bridge this gap.
 The result is a patchwork of isolated AI experiments that cannot scale because the underlying data infrastructure does not exist.
 Raw intelligence, logistics data, maintenance records, and operational telemetry sit in disconnected silos across every branch of the armed forces — Army, Navy, Air Force, Marines, Space Force, and Coast Guard.

-Fortune 500: The $18 Trillion Data Problem
+Fortune 500: The Data-Access Problem

 America’s largest public companies are drowning in data they cannot use.
 Consider the scale: